What they do

 Education and training

-- direct entry through the Officer Training School in Gippsland, for people without a degree,
+- general officer entry through the Officers?
+Training School in East Sale, Victoria for roles that do not require a degree

-- a Graduate Officer position, if you have already completed a university degree in a specialist field such as medicine, nursing, dentistry, law or chaplaincy.
+- graduate entry, if you have already completed a university degree in a specialist field such as medicine, nursing, dentistry, law or engineering (amongst others); or

-To apply to the Air Force, you will need to undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check and pass the Officer Selection Board.
+To apply you must be an Australian citizen (although permanent residents may be considered under certain circumstances) and be at least 16 years and six months old.
+You will need to undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check and pass the Officer Selection Board.

-Successful applicants are required to complete a 17 week Initial Officer Course, followed by an Air Combat Officer (ACO) course at RAAF Base East Sale, in Gippsland, Victoria.
-Following graduation from the ACO training, air combat officers progress into their chosen specialisation within the Royal Australian Air Force.
+Successful applicants are required to complete a 17 week Initial Officer Course at the Royal Australian Air Force (RAAF) Base at East Sale in Victoria.
+Following graduation from the Initial Officer Course, air combat officers either undertake specialist employment training in their profession or go straight to work.